 The talent wants exposure, professional samples.

 This reason is not all that horrible, as it’s always a good move to stock a voice-over portfolio with stellar samples of your work.
-But it also uses the project as a training ground, and if the voice-over talent is providing their contribution to the project gratis, one questions the level to which other aspects of the project are valued, which may elicit less than a stellar sample out of the gig.
+But it also uses the project as a training ground, and if the voice-over talent is providing their contribution to the project at no cost, it can make you wonder how highly other aspects of the project are valued.
+This could result in a decidedly less-than-stellar sample out of the gig.

 The talent thinks that’s the way the industry works.

 Yes, even in this age of information, many remain uninformed on the basics of the voice-over industry.
 Attention clients and talent alike: working for free is NOT how the industry works.
 Anyone who tells you differently may also have a bridge to sell you in Brooklyn.

 If you’re not yet convinced that asking voice-over talent to work for free is not the best route to take for your business, a few more reasons may do the trick.